itsvvill/stockUp/README.md

 ## Usage

+### Signup/Login

 Users can have two options for signing up:

 - manually enter email, password, display name
 - using their Google account

+### Authenticated User Features

-  Once they are logged in they can add transactions with name, amount, date, and categorize the transaction.
+Once a user is logged in they can add transactions with name, amount, date, and categorize the transaction.
 Users can also search for and view live stock prices via the Finnhub Stock API.

 ## Features to be implemented